 2 On the date as at which this compilation was prepared, the Tobacco Products Control Act 2006 s.
-16-25, 26(2), (3) and (4), Pt.
-4, s.
-103(2), 105 and 113(3) had not come into operation.
+16-18 had not come into operation.
 They read as follows:

 “

 16. Retailers of tobacco products to be licensed

 (1) A person must not sell a tobacco product by way of retail sale except under the authority of a retailer’s licence.